For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Source: McKinsey and Company

-Furthermore, coding bootcamps and training, which have risen in popularity and have unlocked access to high-paying jobs for many workers without college degrees, are also at risk of disruption as gen AI-enabled programming has the potential to automate many entry-level coding positions.
+Furthermore, coding boot camps and training, which have risen in popularity and have unlocked access to high-paying jobs for many workers without college degrees, are also at risk of disruption as gen AI-enabled programming has the potential to automate many entry-level coding positions.

+These shifts could potentially widen the racial wealth gap and increase inequality if not managed thoughtfully and proactively.
 Therefore, it is crucial for initiatives to be put in place to support black workers through this transition, such as reskilling programs and the development of “future-proof skills”.

 These skills include socioemotional abilities, physical presence skills, and the ability to engage in nuanced problem-solving in specific contexts.
-Focusing efforts on developing non-automatable skills will better position black workers for the rapid changes that gen AI will bring.
+Focusing efforts on developing non-automatable skills will better position black workers for the rapid changes that generative AI will bring.

 Despite all the foreseeable downsides of Generative AI, it has the potential to close the racial wealth gap in the United States by leveraging its capabilities across various sectors that influence economic mobility for black communities.